 Step 5: Become Board Certified

 Doctors who work as brain surgeons can become voluntarily certified by the American Board of Neurological Surgery.
+According to the BLS, certification may provide more job opportunities to physicians and surgeons looking to advance in their career.
 To be eligible for certification, they must complete an application, submit proof of residency verified by the program director and successfully pass a written and oral exam.
 Certifications must be renewed every 10 years.

+Earn continuing education credits.
 To maintain certification status, brain surgeons must participate in the Maintenance of Certification (MOC) program implemented by the American Board of Medical Specialties.
-This four-step process integrates patient care, communication skills, professionalism, medical knowledge, and practice-based and systems-based learning skills.
+This four-step process integrates patient care, communication skills, professionalism, medical knowledge and practice-based and systems-based learning skills.
 The 10-year process consists of three mini-cycles and culminates in an exam during the 10th year.

 To become a brain surgeon, you need to complete an undergraduate degree, graduate from medical school, complete a residency and become licensed.
 You may also consider board certification.